crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Hit apply and save

 ## Hello world using Maven
-New Item -> Name Hello-world-maven, select  maven project and ok select git as a source
+New Item -> Name Hello-world-maven, select  maven project and ok
+select git as a source code management
-fork and clone that https://github.com/crunchy-devops/hello-world.git Copy and paste your own repo hello-world
+in your github tab fork and clone that https://github.com/crunchy-devops/hello-world.git Copy and paste your own repo hello-world
 Build uses a pom.xml file
 Goals are: clean install package
 Hit apply and save
 and press Build now

 ## Hello world under Sonar